 Recalls happen when a product isn’t safe for use.
 Such action is taken by a manufacturer, or the government, to protect the public from products that may cause illness or injuries.
-Typically, the consumer is advised to return the goods, regardless of condition, to the seller for a full refund, replacement or repair and is instructed to throw away the product reduce the danger of using the product.
+Typically, the consumer is advised to return the goods, regardless of condition, to the seller for a full refund, replacement or repair and is instructed to throw away the product to reduce the danger of using the product.

 The most common recalls are food products

-Over 3000 food products were recalled last year in the US according to the US Food and Drug Administration Enforcement reports.
-Listeria, E. coli and Salmonella are the most common reasons for food recalls.
-The recalls were: dry dog food that may contain toxic levels of vitamin D, infant ibuprofen because of a formulation error creating a potency that could cause babies to develop permanent kidney injuries, ongoing beef recall to include more than 12 million pounds of beef, cake mixes, sandwich bread, 4 types of Goldfish Crackers being recalled for possible salmonella, a fast food restaurant pulls salads from 3,000 stores after parasite Cyclosporiasis
+Over 3000 food products were recalled last year in the US, according to the US Food and Drug Administration Enforcement reports.
+Listeria, E. coli, and Salmonella are the most common reasons for food recalls.
+The recalls were: dry dog food that may contain toxic levels of vitamin D, infant ibuprofen because of a formulation error creating a potency that could cause babies to develop permanent kidney injuries, ongoing beef recall to include more than 12 million pounds of beef, cake mixes, sandwich bread, 4 types of Goldfish Crackers being recalled for possible Salmonella, a fast food restaurant pulls salads from 3,000 stores after parasite Cyclosporiasis.

-Examples of recent food recalls:
+Examples of recent food recalls

 By law, manufacturers have to notify the owner when there is a recall notice, but in the case of a second, third or fourth owner of the car, the company may be sending the notice to a previous one.
-If you are driving a used car, check frequently for possible vehicle recalls at safecars.gov
+If you are driving a used car, frequently check for possible vehicle recalls at safecars.gov.

 Believe it or not, drug recalls happen nearly every week.
-Most drug recalls are initiated voluntarily by the manufacturer, but on occasion, drug recalls can be mandated by the FDA which categorizes the recall under one of three classes based on how serious the problem is.
-For example, FDA is trying to recall one of the most frequently take medication, Metformin, after finding high levels of a probable carcinogen.
+Most drug recalls are initiated voluntarily by the manufacturer, but on occasion, drug recalls can be mandated by the FDA, which categorizes the recall under one of three classes based on how serious the problem is.
+For example, FDA is trying to recall one of the most frequently taken medications, Metformin, after finding high levels of a probable carcinogen.
 Since early 2019, the FDA has scrambled to get affected lots out of consumers’ hands.
 Now, the agency has spotted a sixth drugmaker with a contaminated version of the drug.
-Your pharmacy or you as a consumer should be notified when medication recall happens, but it does not always happen.
+Your pharmacy or you as a consumer should be notified when a medication recall happens, but it does not always happen.
 If you are taking subscription medication, it is wise to be proactive and subscribe to a newsletter for alerts.
 Check for your possible medication recalls at fda.gov.